mckaziu/api-poc/README.md

 # Todo

-- reset the db before tests
 - more refactoring
-- renaming modules and classes where needed
 - possibility to run tests on mocked db
 - additional endpoint with fancy calculations
 - tests for the additional endpoint